Samantha Shannon: The Roots of Chaos

 The Priory of the Orange Tree, a standalone high fantasy by Shannon, was published in February 2019 by Bloomsbury Publishing.
 A reimagining of the legend of Saint George and the Dragon, it was named by Collider as a sapphic book that should be turned into a show or movie.
 A prequel, A Day of Fallen Night, was published in February 2023.
 Shannon has called the series The Roots of Chaos, having originally planned to only write one book within the universe and later stating that there were more stories to tell.
+In 2025, Shannon released Among the Burning Flowers, a prequel to The Priory of the Orange Tree.

 In 2022, Shannon signed a contract for a third book in the Roots of Chaos cycle and a story inspired by the Greek goddess Iris.